EatMoreChicken/openai-basic-python-examples/README.md

-# Basic OpenAI Python Example
+# Basic OpenAI Python Examples

-This is an example setup for using the OpenAI API with Python and the `requests` library.
-Using the `openai` Python package is recommended, but this example is for those who prefer to use `requests` directly.
+This repository provides example setups for using the OpenAI API with Python.
+While it is recommended to use the `openai` Python package, these examples include using the `requests` library directly for those who prefer it.

+Below are various scripts demonstrating different ways to interact with the OpenAI API.

 ## Setting the Environment Variable